 In the following years, Vietnam has struggled a lot to rebuild itself.

 It is unfortunate that besides all the good things of Vietnam, the country is most known for war and political unjust.
 A lot of international travellers have contacted us before their trip, wondering whether peace has been set in Vietnam.
-Most people, with the heavy image built by the media over the years, hesitate paying a trip here for that reason.
+Many people hesitate paying a trip here for that reason.

+By mention about Vietnam, people remain taking about war.
+That is a mistake about Vietnam.
 In reality, peace has long been set.
-Vietnam is not all about war.
 We have moved on and risen from the ashes.
 The crime rate in Vietnam, even in big cities, remains all time low.
 In addition, there is no sight of terrorism, political unjust or rebellion.
 Therefore, you don’t have to worry much about political security.
 It is guaranteed that travelling to Vietnam will offer you not just another chance to speculate the truth of Vietnam War but also a chance to discover the irresistible charm of the rich culture here.
 And of course, the footsteps of Vietnam war.

 >> Read more: Top 7 famous historical destinations in Ho Chi Minh city